mattermost-community/mattermost-app-google-drive/README.md

 # Admin guide

 ## Slash commands
-- ``/drive configure:``: This command will enable the connect and disconnect commands, that will allow the user to link with their Google Drive account.
-Client ID and Client Secret will be asked.
+- ``/drive configure:``: This command will enable the connect and disconnect commands which allow the user to link with their Google Drive account.
+You're prompted to provide a Client ID and Client Secret.

 # End user guide